CAST LIST: click here for a downloadable pdf.

 Students currently enrolled in a Ballet class at City Ballet that are placed in Primary 2 or higher.

 Parents and dancers alike must realize ahead of time that a dancer who receives a role in the Nutcracker is making a serious commitment of time and energy.
 Dancers should be prepared to be at the studio at least one day each weekend from the beginning of rehearsals in September through the performance in December.
-Please click here for the Rehearsal Policy.
+Please see the Rehearsal Policy above.

 There is a $90 Nutcracker fee for each participating dancer which helps to cover admin costs as well as care and construction of the studio’s Nutcracker costumes and sets.